GraphBLAS/graphblas-api-cpp/markdown/multiply.md

               bool merge = false);
 ```

-The behavior is non-deterministic if `reduce` is not associative or not commutative.
+Behavior is non-deterministic if `reduce` is not associative or not commutative.

 ### Parameters
-`a` - the left-hand side of the matrix product being computed
+`a` - the left-hand side of the product being computed

-`b` - the right-hand side of the matrix product being computed
+`b` - the right-hand side of the product being computed

 `reduce` - a binary operator